 All products and services featured are independently chosen by editors.
 However, StyleCaster may receive a commission on orders placed through its retail links, and the retailer may receive certain auditable data for accounting purposes.

 Have you checked in on your Asian friends lately?
 They’re likely feeling tense, anxious and just a little on edge about their community these days.
-ICYMI, there’s been an unsettling uptick of anti-Asian hate crimes and discrimination since the pandemic started, and, unfortunately, almost one year later, it’s become painfully clear that this ugly behavior is in no way over.
+ICYMI, there was an unsettling uptick of anti-Asian hate crimes and discrimination during the pandemic, and, unfortunately, it’s become painfully clear that this ugly behavior is in no way over.

 Popular digital platforms like Peloton and TikTok have publicly posted about this anti-Asian discrimination and ensuing violence recently, and countless notable figures including Chrissy Teigen, Daniel Dae Kim, Lisa Ling and social activist Amanda Nguyen are using their voices to make noise on social media to spread awareness and speak up for those without a voice.